 A popular and effective format is YYYY-MM-DD_Event-Name_###.jpg.
 For example, a photo from a family trip might be named 2023-07-15_Beach-Trip_001.jpg.
 This tells you the exact date and the event, and the sequence number keeps your photos in order.
 While you can rename files one by one, many photo programs let you rename them in batches, which saves a ton of time.

-Use Tags and Keywords to Find Photos Fast
+Use Tags to Find Photos in Seconds

 Folders and file names are great for broad organization, but tags and keywords are your secret weapon for finding specific images.
 Think of tags as labels you can attach to your photos.
 You can tag photos with the names of people in them, the location, or the activity.
 For example, you could tag a photo with "Mom," "Grand Canyon," "Hiking," and "Sunset."